Will you be cruising the Norwegian Encore? We took a 7-day cruise to Alaska on this cruise ship. Read our NCL Encore Review.

 At every cruise port, Norwegian was the farthest cruise ship docked.
 We slightly envied Princess and Holland America, always docked at the very front.
 We will remember that for next time.

-I probably won’t book a Norwegian ship again to Alaska because of how far they dock at certain ports, like in Ketchikan.
+I probably wouldn’t book a Norwegian ship again to Alaska unless it had a great itinerary just because of how far they dock at certain ports, like in Ketchikan.
 The ship is 20 minutes from town rather than docking in the center of Ketchikan.
 As we stood in line waiting for a shuttle back to Ward Cove, it was one of the biggest complaints I heard from cruisers.

 However, I was told by a crew member that the NCL Spirit parks right in town.
 Let me know if you have first-hand experience with this.